EngDePal/REST_AI_Server/README.md

     The GUI might appear distorted on some machines.

     On Windows the GUI will become unresponsive after pressing start initially.
-Terminating execution and retrying will allow the app to work properly.
-This is probably due to MongoDB, which differs in start-up behaviour between Windows and Mac.
-Such an issues does not occur on Mac and makes it the recommended platform at the moment.
+Terminating execution and retrying will allow the app to work properly, since MongoDB should now already run in the background.
+This is probably due to difference in MongoDB's start-up behaviour between Windows and Mac.
+Such an issue does not occur on Mac and makes it the recommended platform at the moment.

     PyQt5 causes issues during the creation of a Docker container.
-Since the server will be mainly be used for the development of plug-ins and experimentation, running the code natively is recommended.
+Since the server will be mainly used for the development of plug-ins and experimentation in the lab, running the code natively is recommended.
     Otherwise removing the widget and making changes to the server and main.py will mirror earlier development stages and is the recommended approach for containerization.